famanalytics0/MultiModalGraphics/MANUAL.md

 ### 5.3.
 Practical Examples

-Below are three lightweight examples showcasing use of **InformativeHeatmap** in different modes.
+Below are three lightweight examples showcasing use of **AnnotatedHeatmap** in different modes.
 Each example can be run in a fresh R session.
 We deliberately work with small subsets to minimize computation time.

 ---